CylonSB/Scripts/Scripts/Resource Count/README.md

 ## Outputs

-The output is a string in the `:Recources` text panel.
+The output is a string in the `:Resources` text panel.

- - `:Recources`
+ - `:Resources`

 ## Credits